hyunminkang/autogradescoper/docs/development.md

-# Contributing to the Development of autogradescoper
+# Contributing to autogradescoper

-If you are interested in contributing to the development of autogradescoper, please contact Hyun Min Kang (hmkang@umich.edu).
-You may submit a pull request to the repository to suggest changes or additions to the codebase.
+Interested in contributing to autogradescoper?
+Contact Hyun Min Kang at hmkang@umich.edu.

+You can also suggest changes or additions by submitting a pull request to the repository.